starlordgroot/soundfolio/README.md

 - Write journal entries
   Reflect on why a song hit — write as much or as little as you want.

-- Tag with “vibes”
+- Tag with “moods”
-  Use vibe tags like chill, nostalgic, rage, ethereal, etc.
+  Use mood tags like chill, nostalgic, rage, ethereal, etc.

 - Filter by mood or rating
-  Easily find songs based on vibe, rating, or date.
+  Easily find songs based on mood, rating, or date.

 - Private or public entries (future-ready)
   Mark personal reviews as private if needed.